arendst/Tasmota/lib/libesp32/berry_mapping/README.md

-# Berry mapping to C functions
+# Berry mapping to C functions, aka "ctype functions"

 This library provides a simplified and semi-automated way to map C functions to Berry functions with minimal effort and minimal code size.